uschatto/SE-Final-Project/DEPLOY.md

 - Wait for the bot to respond with the message 'Scanning complete.
 File <filename> safe to download' to download and view the file.
 - If the file contains virus, the Bot will respond with the message, 'The file <file-name> has WebsiteThreatType <threat-type> and VirusName <virus-name>.SecBot will delete the file.'
 - The bot will go on to delete the file.

+Note: Since this is a free-tier API, please upload files smaller than 4MB.
 ```

 #### USECASE 2: Check if an image is inappropriate